 Our editors and many of our contributors are alumni of Gapers Block, the Chicago-centric website launched in 2003.
 When Gapers Block went on hiatus in January 2016, we launched Third Coast Review so we could continue writing about our favorite Chicago subjects.
 Read about our editors here and check out each page.
-See the Our Writers page for info about our other contributors.
+See Our Writers page for info about our other contributors.
 We are a small business and we hope you will help us grow by visiting our Patreon page and becoming a patron.

 Stages is edited by Nancy Bishop.